365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Old school reports for the kids which you can scan and save electronically

-- Things you bought which seemed a good idea at the time but you never use
+- Things you purchased on impulse which seemed a good idea at the time but you never use

 - Any information that you can find on the internet if you need it